mattrossman/hubs-custom-scripts/README.md

 2. Register a new schema for this template with networked-aframe (NAF)
 3. Add the `networked` component to an entity using that template

-⚠️ **IMPORTANT CAVEATS** ⚠️

-- NAF templates must follow a specific naming convention in order to work on Hubs.
+> ⚠️ NAF templates must follow a specific naming convention in order to work on
+> Hubs.
 The most common one is to end template names with a `-media` suffix.
-- Combining custom networking with runtime `.glb` entities is unstable due to the nesting of `networked` components.
-If you want to add custom networking to `.glb` entities, add them via Spoke rather than dragging them into a running room.

 The [`5-networking.js`](./src/rooms/5-networking.js) script demonstrates a simple custom networking example.
 The script spawns a sphere at the center of